-There are New Changes to the Contract!
+There are Major Proposed Changes to Your Contract!

 In order to provide you with information on what is new in this contract, the GAU Bargaining Team has summarized the major changes proposed to the articles below.
 To see the previous contract language, please reference the previous Collective Bargaining Agreement.